codiceSpaghetti/VoiceVibes/README.md

 * Sadness.

-[1]: TESS: Toronto Emotional Speech Set.
+[1] TESS: Toronto Emotional Speech Set.
 2 female speakers (young and old), 2800 audio files, random words were spoken in 7 different emotions.

-[2]: SAVEE: Surrey Audio-Visual Expressed Emotion.
-4 male speakers, 480 audio files, same sentences were spoken in 7 different emotions
+[2] SAVEE: Surrey Audio-Visual Expressed Emotion.
+4 male speakers, 480 audio files, same sentences were spoken in 7 different emotions.

-[3]: RAVDESS: 2452 audio files, with 12 male speakers and 12 Female speakers, the lexical features (vocabulary) of the utterances are kept constant by speaking only 2 statements of equal lengths in 8 different emotions by all speakers.
+[3] RAVDESS: 2452 audio files, with 12 male speakers and 12 Female speakers, the lexical features (vocabulary) of the utterances are kept constant by speaking only 2 statements of equal lengths in 8 different emotions by all speakers.

-[4]: CREMA: Crowd-Sourced Emotional Multimodal Actors Dataset.
+[4] CREMA: Crowd-Sourced Emotional Multimodal Actors Dataset.
 7442 audio files, 91 different speakers (48 male and 43 female between the ages of 20 and 74) of different races and ethnicities, different statements are spoken in 6 different emotions and 4 emotional levels (low, mid, high and unspecified).